-Based in central London, Peter Kidd is a freelance researcher who works primarily on medieval manuscripts, with a particular specialisation in cataloguing and provenance research.
+Based in central London, Peter Kidd is a freelance researcher who works primarily on medieval manuscripts, with a particular specialisation in the cataloguing and provenance research of liturgical and illuminated books, leaves, and cuttings.
 He also works on post-medieval manuscripts, archives, and inventories, and on the provenance of printed books; he has also copy-edited and proof-read books by other authors for the Bodleian Library and for Brepols.

-He has published hardcopy catalogues for the Bodleian Library, Huntington Library, Sam Fogg, AVoA, and auction houses; that of Queen's College Oxford is currently only available online.
-Most recently he collaborated on a study of the St Albans Psalter to accompany an exhibition at the Getty Museum, drawing on his work for a previous dacsimile commentary.
+He has written hardcopy catalogues for the Bodleian Library, Huntington Library, Sam Fogg, AVoA, and auction houses; that of Queen's College Oxford is currently only available online.
+Most recently he collaborated on a study of the St Albans Psalter to accompany an exhibition at the Getty Museum, drawing on his work for a previous facsimile commentary.

 [Click the images below for bibliographical details].